mnot/redbot/README.rst

 If the directory is the root directory for your server "example.com", this will configure RED to be at the URI "http://example.com/".

-red_style.css and jquery.js must be available at the same URI path as RED; in the deployment above, the easiest thing to do is to place them in the same directory.
+The contents of the web directory must be available at the same URI path as RED; in the deployment above, the easiest thing to do is to place them in the same directory.

-Finally, the other .py files must be available to Python; you can either place them in the same directory, or somewhere else on your PYTHONPATH.
+Finally, the other .py files in src must be available to Python; you can either place them in the same directory, or somewhere else on your PYTHONPATH.
 See Python's documentation for more information.

 Support, Reporting Issues and Contributing
 ------------------------------------------